formkit/docs-content/essentials/schema.md

 ## Loops

 Both `$el` and `$cmp` schema nodes support looping.
 The loop syntax is similar to `v-for` in Vue and expects an object or array to iterate over and a property to assign the current iteration value to.
-Optionally, you can also capture the index or property of the current iteration.
+Optionally, you can also capture the index or property of the current iteration:

 <example
   name="Schema - loops"